ibm-cloud-docs/BlockStorage/mounting_ubuntu20.md

    If MPIO isn't configured correctly, your storage device might disconnect and appear offline when a network outage occurs or when {{site.data.keyword.cloud}} teams perform maintenance.
 MPIO provides an extra level of connectivity during those events, and keeps an established session to the volume with active read/write operations.

    In the example,`36001405b816e24fcab64fb88332a3fc9` is the WWID that is persistent while the volume exists.
 It is recommended that your application uses the WWID.
-It's also possible to assign more easier-to-read names by using "user_friendly_names" or "alias" keywords in multipath.conf.
+It's also possible to assign easier-to-read names by using "user_friendly_names" or "alias" keywords in multipath.conf.
    {: tip}

 3. Check `dmesg` to make sure that the new disks are detected.